azproduction/1css/spec/3-props.md

 ??? | drop-initial-before-align | Sets which alignment line within the initial line box is used at the secondary connection point with the initial letter box
-??? | drop-initial-size | Controls the partial sinking of the initial letter ??? | drop-initial-value | Activates a drop-initial effect выравнивание-встроенного-блока | inline-box-align | Sets which line of a multi-line inline block align with the previous and next inline elements within a line
+??? | drop-initial-size | Controls the partial sinking of the initial letter ??? | drop-initial-value | Activates a drop-initial effect выравнивание-строчного-блока | inline-box-align | Sets which line of a multi-line inline block align with the previous and next inline elements within a line
 ??? | line-stacking | A shorthand property for setting the line-stacking-strategy, line-stacking-ruby, and line-stacking-shift properties
 ??? | line-stacking-ruby | Sets the line stacking method for block elements containing ruby annotation elements ??? | line-stacking-shift | Sets the line stacking method for block elements containing elements with base-shift